nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command clears **all entries** from GuestBook.

 This command is typically used as a **hard reset** of all guest data in GuestBook.
-Do note that this command is **IRREVERSIBLE**.
-Once cleared, all the guest data cannot be retrieved.
-Please use this command with utmost caution.
+Do note that this command is **irreversible**.
+<span style="background-color: yellow; color: black">Once cleared, all the guest data cannot be retrieved.
+Please use this command
+with utmost caution.</span>

 **Format**: `clear`